-- The Menu button will display the configuration menu. - The Chart button will display the video recorder screen.
-Use of the Chart Display is explained below.
+• The Menu button will display the configuration menu.

-- The Recipe button will switch to the Program Display.
+- The Chart button will display the video recorder screen.
+Use of the Chart Display is explained below. - The Recipe button will switch to the Program Display.
 This is a companion display to the status screen and is described below. - The Loops button will display the main control loop, Temperature, as well as the timer status and any auxiliary analog inputs. - The Ack (Alarm Acknowledge) button is used to acknowledge an alarm.
 The alarm message is displayed directly under the recipe display.
 Is this only present when an alarm is going off.
-This button only acknowledges 9205 alarms and does not acknowledge any PLC alarms. - The purple status bar is also a button.
-Tapping this button will bring up the Probe Burnoff and Impedance Test options.
+This button only acknowledges 9205 alarms and does not acknowledge any PLC alarms.